-Rocks are made from many grains being joined together.
-As you know, rocks come in many shapes and sizes.
+Rocks are made up of many mineral grains that have fused together.
+They come in many forms and sizes.

-The rocks in the Earth are always changing due to the changes in the Earth such as erosion.
+The rocks on the Earth are always changing due to geological processes, such as erosion and weathering.
 This is known as the rock cycle, which takes place over millions of years.

 1. Large rocks break up into smaller pieces (sediment) – This process is weathering

-2. The pieces of broken rock get transported when by wind, water, etc. – This process is transportation
+2. The pieces of broken rock get transported by natural forces, such as wind and water – This process is transportation

-4. The weights sediments above and the water squashes the sediment together – This process is known as compaction.
+4. The layers of sediment build-up, which increases the pressure on the lower layers.
+The weight of the layers above squashes the sediment together – This process is known as compaction.

 5. Sedimentary rock is formed as the sediment layers stick together – This process is called cementation.

-6. When sedimentary rock is under the conditions of high and pressure, it can form metamorphic rock.
+6. When sedimentary rock is under conditions of high heat and pressure, it can transform into metamorphic rock.

 7. When metamorphic rock melts, it turns into magma.

 8. Magma can crystallise and turn into intrusive igneous rock.
-However, it could also become lava, which will crystallise and turn into extrusive igneous rock.
+However, it could also become lava, which will crystallise to form extrusive igneous rock.

 The igneous rock can then go through weathering, which will lead to the formation of sedimentary rock.
 However, Sedimentary rock, metamorphic rock and igneous rock can all slowly uplift to the surface to undergo weathering.